 Schools – This outdoor activity provides an opportunity for students to consider how human behaviour affects the eco system and our waterways.
 It is not just about the litter collected but about the positive impact the participating students’ actions has on the local community.
 Link this activity to the curriculum and help your students become leaders in environmental protection.

-Businesses – If your business operates in the region, then you have a stake in the protection of the Port River and its surrounding environments.
-If you would like to provide an opportunity for your staff to work alongside their local community members, then join the project.
+Businesses – If your business operates in the region, then you have a stake in the protection of our environment.
+If you would like to provide an opportunity for your staff to work alongside their local community members, then join Road Watch-Adopt A Road.

 How to get involved?

-Please register as a Community Group, School, Individual or Business by emailing your details to Louise via email@example.com or phone 08 8234 7255 or 0418 612 078.
-Pick a date that suits from the chart below and let Louise know how many people will be participating.
+Please register as a Community Group, School, Individual or Business by emailing your details to Sarah via firstname.lastname@example.org or phone 08 8234 7255.
 We will get back to you with further details.